Nominations for InterPride's PRIDE 100 Leaders 2020 are now open.

 For 2020, InterPride launches its first ever PRIDE 100 List, supported by Better Together Foundation.
 The list represents a powerful reflection of the incredible achievements of LGBTI+ individuals, recognizing their past accomplishments and furthering their future advocacy.

-The theme for this year is Racism and Oppression, in recognition of the Racism and Oppression Month in September 2020.
-“As an organization, we stand against anti-Black racism and all forms of oppression including homophobia, transphobia, classism, sexism, and xenophobia,” said Julian Sanjivan, InterPride Co-President.
-“InterPride commits to a focused and sustained action to dismantle racist systems, policies, practices, and ideologies within ourselves and our networks,” adds Andrew Baker, fellow InterPride Co-President.
+The theme for this year is Racism and Oppression, in recognition of the Racism and Oppression Program in November 2020.
+"As an organization, we stand against anti-Black racism and all forms of oppression including homophobia, transphobia, classism, sexism, and xenophobia,” said Julian Sanjivan, InterPride Co-President.
+“InterPride commits to a focused and sustained action to dismantle racist systems, policies, practices, and ideologies within ourselves and our networks,” adds Andrew Baker, past InterPride Co-President.

 What is Racism and Oppression?